 As a student financial aid recipient, it is your

 Complete and submit application materials to RMUoHP’s Financial Aid Office within the required or recommended timeframes.
-This includes the FAFSA, Entrance Counseling, and any other application you may choose to submit.
+This includes the FAFSA, entrance counseling, and any other application you may choose to submit.

-Re-apply every year in order to be considered for financial aid.
+Submit a new FAFSA every year in order to be considered for financial aid.
 This specifically refers to the FAFSA.

 Read, understand, and keep copies of all forms you sign or submit.

 Know and comply with the rules governing the financial aid you receive.
 These rules include but are not limited to the following.